-A quick “hack” to quickly darkening your child’s room is using foil and painter’s tape; overlap the foil and put tape anywhere the foil is touching and along the window frames so that no light can come through!
+A quick “hack” to darken your child’s room while waiting for a more longterm solution is using foil and painter’s tape; overlap the foil and put tape anywhere the foil is touching and along the window frames so that no light can come through!

 Adjust Awake Windows